 LED Description Power Solid amber.
-The router is starting up.
+The router is starting.
 Blinking amber.
 The firmware is upgrading, or the Restore Factory Settings button was pressed.
 Solid green.
 The router is ready.
 Blinking green.
 The firmware is corrupted.
 See www.netgear.com/support.
 Off.
 Power is not supplied to the router.
 Internet Solid green.
 The Internet connection is ready.
 Solid amber.
 The Ethernet cable connection to the modem has been detected.
 Off.
 No Ethernet cable is connected to the modem.
 Wireless ((•)) Solid blue.
 The wireless radio is operating in either 2.4 GHz or 5 GHz mode.
-Blinking: The router is in WPS mode.
+Blinking.
+Someone is trying to join the WiFi network using the WPS method.
 Off.
 The wireless radios are off for both 2.4 GHz and 5 GHz.
-USB Solid blue: The router has accepted the USB device.
+USB Solid blue.
+The router has accepted the USB device.
 The USB device is ready to be used.
-Blinking blue: A USB device is plugged in and is trying to connect.
-Off: No USB device is connected; someone clicked the Safely Remove Hardware button, and it is now safe to remove the attached USB device.
+Blinking blue.
+A USB device is plugged in and is trying to connect.
+Off.
+No USB device is connected; someone clicked the Safely Remove Hardware button, and it is now safe to remove the attached USB device.